 Research conducted by Close Brothers Asset Management revealed that 94% of UK employees suffered from money problems, while 77% said that financial concerns impacted their performance at work.

 With finance issues impacting so many employees, companies have started to adopt wellness initiatives, such as financial education, that provide impactful and rewarding benefits to their staff.

 The role of HR in employees' financial wellbeing

 National Payroll Week took place between the 7th and 11th of September.
-It was a great opportunity to start the discussion around the role of HR in employees financial wellbeing.
-We ran a webinar in which great speakers from Mintago and Smart Pension shared their insights and views on how to improve employees' financial wellbeing and why financial education is key to achieve employees' overall wellbeing and performance at work.
+It was a great opportunity to start the discussion around the role of HR in employees' financial wellbeing.
+We ran a webinar during which great speakers from Mintago and Smart Pension shared their insights and views on how to improve employees' financial wellbeing, and why financial education is key to achieving employees' overall wellbeing and performance at work.

 👉 You can watch a replay of the webinar HERE.

 Mintago is a financial wellbeing platform that helps employees to become more financially confident.

 The Mintago app doesn't only provide financial education, it also acts as a planning tool that helps support employees in achieving their long-term goals, and a trusted hub where employers can post all the offers and benefits they already have in place to support their employees’ wellbeing.

 We’ve teamed up with Mintago so you can get a FREE employees' financial health assessment for your company.